NillionNetwork/nillion-docs/docs/js-client.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Nillion TypeScript Client
+# TypeScript Client

-The Nillion TypeScript client client-ts provides libraries for interacting with Nillion blind compute networks.
+The TypeScript client `client-ts` provides libraries for interacting with Nillion blind compute networks.
 This client is structured as a monorepo containing multiple packages to support different use cases and environments.

 ## Quick Start